The vision of the Snowdome Foundation is to ensure every Australian blood cancer

 patient has the best opportunity for a cure, and this starts with a correct diagnosis.

-We collaborate with world-leading Australian and international blood cancer researchers
+We collaborate with world-leading Australian blood cancer researchers, both at home and overseas,

 to accelerate new therapies and bring next-generation treatments to patients, faster.